Updated: Mar 8

 How will you feel after you set boundaries?

-As mentioned, at the beginning it won't be easy.
+As mentioned, when you start changing behaviour won't be easy.
 It will take some time before you see significant differences.
 In the meantime, you will experience mixed feelings all along the process.
 When you initially set the limits, you may face uncomfortable emotions, such as guilt, insecurity, loneliness and even fear.
-You will doubt yourself, let all these emotions go, don't fight with them, it is normal to need some time to adjust.
+You will doubt yourself, let all these emotions go, don't fight with them.
+It is normal to need some time to adjust.

 You have the same rights as anyone else when it comes to asserting your needs, opinions, feelings and to practice self-care.